 Do you understand the Rate of Perceived Effort Scale (RPE) when it comes to your running workouts?

-If you have ever completed a survey on shopping experience or filled out a exercise readiness form at the doctors office, then you have probably encountered a rate of perceived effort scale (RPE).
+If you have ever completed a survey on shopping experience or filled out an exercise readiness form at the doctor’s office, then you have probably encountered a rate of perceived effort scale (RPE).
 These scales are a simple way for us to generalize our perceptions of things for easier tracking and case study analysis.

 Here is the general guide for each number on the RPE scale…

 3 = Light Exertion